onit4ku/GATK_courses/README.md

     REDIS_PASSWORD=null
     REDIS_PORT=6379

-Check the file .env and configure your settings about your database.
+### Check the file .env and configure your settings about your database

     cd GATK_courses
     composer install

-To generate the app key use:
+### To generate the app key

     php artisan key:generate

-To create the tables of the db use:
+### To create the tables of the db

     php artisan migrate

+### To rollback & migrate in single command

+    php artisan migrate:refresh --seed

+This will refresh the database and run all database seeds...

+### Drop All Tables & Migrate

+The migrate:fresh command will drop all tables from the database and then execute the  migrate command:

+    php artisan migrate:fresh

+    php artisan migrate:fresh --seed

-And if you want, you can use the built in php server to run the app:
+### To use the built in php server to run the app

     php artisan serve